M-Uzair-dev/Backend-Template/README.md

 // Request interceptor to add auth token api.interceptors.request.use(
   (config) => {
-    // Token will be sent via httpOnly cookie automatically
-    // But you can also send via header if needed const token = localStorage.getItem('token');
+    const token = localStorage.getItem('token');
     if (token) {
       config.headers.Authorization = `Bearer ${token}`;